podestplatz/FreeCAD-blog/posts/dev-logs.rst

 This is a daily updated log of the work I do on the `BCF-plugin`_ for FreeCAD

+**June 15th:** `writer.deleteElement()` is not finished yet, work is still done locally.
+On master `commit 9f04faf`_ comprises some notable changes to `./src/bcf/writer.py`_.
+Most notably is the renaming and enhancing of `writer.getContainingETElementForAttribute()`_ as well as the addition of new testcases for this renamed function.
+But for more information please see the commit message as it is quite elaborate.

+The current state of `writer.deleteElement()` is that elements, whose types inherit from `interfaces.Identifiable`_, can be deleted.

+Additionally to the first two points I thought about how to handle modifications of the data model.
+Should there be a separate function `writer.modifyElement()` or could it also be constructed out of `writer.deleteElement()` and `writer.addElement()`?
+Answer is: it could be constructed.
+But with the implications that either:

+- every change is written instantaneously to disk and the data model stays coherent with the bcf file.
+The disadvantag is that batchable updates are not possible and it may use quite a lot of CPU time.
+- Or for every modification a snapshot of the data model is stored, with the modified object in a list.
+This list is then processed chronological.
+This preserves the possibility of issuing batched updates, but might use a significant amount of memory.

 **June 14th:** Today I finally finished the unit tests for `writer.addElement()`_, for information on what it does please refer to the